AntonKrutikov/gowebapp-chat-addin/README.md

 Raised on `room.message` message type.
 Basic text message in room from user

-## onPrivateCreated
+## onPrivateMessage

-Raised on `private.created` message type as response to init private room creation from user
+Raised on `private.mesage` message type as response to init new direct message from other user

-## onPrivateInvite
+## onPrivateDelivered

-Raised on `private.invite` message type when user invited to new private room
+Raised on `private.delivered` message type to send back self message to private chat after validation